 Dietitians are regulated health care professionals trained in universities.
 In Canada, private practice Dietitian services are often covered by insurance benefits.
 Find your Dietitian to help you reach your goal.

 Dietitians develop skills in different practice areas.
-If you have a specific health concern, finding a Dietitian specialized in that area can be helpful.
+If you have a specific health concern, finding a Dietitian experienced in that area can be helpful.
 Click the buttons below to learn more.

 Just like physicians, nurses and pharmacists, not just anybody can call themselves a Dietitian!